adscorp100/mdhomecarebuild/src/content/blog/functional-capacity-assessment-report-example-what-a-good-one-looks-like.md

 - A well-structured report typically costs between $800-$1,500 and takes 6-10 hours to complete, including assessment, writing, and review.

 ## Understanding Functional Capacity Assessment Reports
 A Functional Capacity Assessment (FCA) report is a comprehensive document prepared by qualified allied health professionals that evaluates a person's abilities and limitations in performing daily activities.
+It is the end result of a detailed assessment process.
+For a complete overview of that process, see our [ultimate guide to Functional Capacity Assessments](/blog/functional-capacity-assessment-ultimate-guide-2025).

 These reports serve several critical purposes:

 - **NDIS Applications and Reviews**: Providing evidence for initial access or plan reviews.
 - **Support Coordination**: Guiding support coordinators in implementing effective supports.